MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 Because number of visits continuously grows, users need a feature to filter the visits gallery.
 For example, the user may want to see only the future visits.
 In this task, you will add ability to show visits only after a date selected by the user.

+1. Select **BrowseScreen1** to ensure BrowseGallery1 is deselected

-1. Select **Insert** menu at the top.
+2. Select **Insert** menu at the top.

-2. Click **Input** and select **Date picker**.
+3. Click **Input** and select **Date picker**.

-3. Using either keyboard or mouse, position the control below the search box.
+4. Using either keyboard or mouse, position the control below the search box.

-4. Select **BrowseGallery1**
+5. Select **BrowseGallery1**

-5. Resize and move the gallery control so that it is located under the date picker and covers the screen.
+6. Resize and move the gallery control so that it is located under the date picker and covers the screen.
 You can do this by clicking the resize icon at the top center of the gallery control and resizing the control to start after the date picker.

-6. While still selecting **BrowseGallery1**, click the **Advanced** tab of the Properties pane and locate the **Items** property.
+7. While still selecting **BrowseGallery1**, click the **Advanced** tab of the Properties pane.

+8. Locate the **Items** property and click in the text box.

-7. In the expression, locate `[@Visits]` and replace them with `Filter(Visits,'Scheduled End' >= DatePicker1.SelectedDate)`.
+8. In the expression, locate `[@Visits]` and replace it with `Filter(Visits,'Scheduled End' >= DatePicker1.SelectedDate)`.
 Full expression should look like the following:

    ```
    SortByColumns(